aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solver-procedures-and-functions/gmp_solver_initializeenvironment.rst

   or a cloud system.
 |
 | Several environment parameters can be set using the optional arguments.
 Instead you
-  can also use one of the procedures :aimms:func:`GMP::Solver::SetEnvironmentDoubleParameter`, :aimms:func:`GMP::Solver::SetEnvironmentIntegerParameter` or :aimms:func:`GMP::Solver::SetEnvironmentStringParameter` to set these or other parameters.
+  can also use one of the following procedures to set these or other parameters:

+  * :aimms:func:`GMP::Solver::SetEnvironmentDoubleParameter`
+  * :aimms:func:`GMP::Solver::SetEnvironmentIntegerParameter`
+  * :aimms:func:`GMP::Solver::SetEnvironmentStringParameter`

 .. code-block:: aimms